What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 What numbers of plastic are safe for water bottles The Numbers Behind Water Bottles

-Some are safer than others, while the use of all plastics should be limited if at all possible.
-Now is the time to learn more about the plastics you use and drink or eat daily and their impact on you, your family, and the environment.
+Some plastics are safer than others, and the use of all plastics should be limited if possible.
+Now is the time to learn more about the plastics you use, drink, or eat daily and their impact on you, your family, and the environment.

 The Numbers Behind Plastic Water Bottles